-Why You Need Folic Acid Before Getting Pregnant
+Why Do You Need Folic Acid Before Getting Pregnant?

 Folic acid plays a pivotal role in cell division and the replication of DNA.
 Early pregnancy (first twelve weeks) is a time of rapid growth.
 This is the time when the baby’s brain and nervous system begin to form.
-Since a significant number of pregnancies are unplanned and most women have a low dietary consumption, taking folic acid before pregnancy helps protect the foetus against diseases.
-Studies have shown that an inadequate amount of folic acid can cause Neural Tube Defects (NTDs) such as Spina Bifida.
-This is a condition where the protective covering that develops around the foetus’s spinal cord doesn’t close properly and leaves a gap.
-This can lead to long-term permanent nerve damage and paralysis.
-The recommended intake period is three months before pregnancy and the first three months afterward.
-Since folic acid helps fertility in women, it helps to start taking it a few months before conception.
+Since a significant number of pregnancies are unplanned and most women have low dietary consumption, taking folic acid before pregnancy helps protect the foetus against diseases.
+Studies have shown that an inadequate amount of folic acid can cause neural tube defects (NTDs) such as spina bifida.
+This is a condition where the protective covering that develops around the foetus’ spinal cord doesn’t close properly and leaves a gap.
+This can lead to nerve damage and paralysis in future.
+The recommended intake period is three months before pregnancy and the first three months afterwards.
+Since folic acid helps with fertility in women, it helps to start taking it a few months before a couple tries to conceive.

-The recommended amount for all women who are capable of conception is 400 micrograms (mcg) of folic acid every day before the pregnancy.
-The supplement should also be continued 12 weeks into the pregnancy to prevent a range of NTDs.
+The recommended amount of folic acid for women who wish to conceive is 400 micrograms (mcg) per day before the pregnancy.
+Folic acid supplements should be continued 12 weeks into the pregnancy to prevent a range of NTDs.
 For women who have health problems such as diabetes, epilepsy, and coeliac disease, the doctor might recommend a higher dose in the range of 5 milligrams (mg) a day.
-At the time of pregnancy, the folic acid intake should be around 600mcg from four to nine months and 500mcg during breastfeeding.
+At the time of pregnancy, folic acid intake should be around 600mcg from four to nine months and 500mcg during breastfeeding.

-Although the health benefits are great, there is also a downside of folic acid supplements in some women.
+Although it is very beneficial for health, sometimes folic acid supplements can result in certain side effects.
 The side effects of taking folic acid before pregnancy include children born with respiratory tract infections, asthma, and a higher rate of breast cancer in women.

-- Folic acid supplements reduce the chances of foetuses with diseases such as Spina bifida (Neural tube defect condition with malformed spine) and Anencephaly (incomplete development of the brain) by at least 50% along with lowering other congenital anomalies.
+- Taking folic acid supplements can lower the chances of neural tube defects in the baby and anencephaly (incomplete development of the brain) by at least 50% along with lowering other congenital anomalies.

 - It shields the baby from risks of cleft lip palate, poor growth in the womb and low birth weight.